-The components of GDP are personal consumption, business investment, government spending and exports minus imports.
+The first concept is “gross domestic product.”
+That measures everything that a country produces in a year.
+The components of GDP are personal consumption, business investment, government spending, and exports minus imports.
 The Bureau of Economic Analysis reports it quarterly, updating its estimate each month.

 The second is “real GDP,” which is GDP without the effect of price changes.
 Inflation makes regular, “nominal” GDP higher, so real GDP is a more accurate measurement when you want to compare an economy over time.

 The third is “per capita,” which means “per person.”
 Real GDP is divided by the population of a country to calculate real GDP per capita.
 It's the best way to compare economic indicators like GDP for countries with very different population sizes.